SylphAI-Inc/AdalFlow/docs/source/tutorials/retriever.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Semantic search works well, and reranker basd on mostly `cross-encoder` model is supposed to work even better.
 We have integrated two rerankers: ``BAAI/bge-reranker-base`` [10]_ hosted on ``transformers`` and rerankers provided by ``Cohere`` [11]_.
-These models follow the ``ModelClient`` protocol and are directly accessible as retriever from :class:`components.retriever.reranker_retriever.RerankerRetriever`.
+These models follow the ``ModelClient`` protocol and are directly accessible as retriever from :class:`RerankerRetriever<components.retriever.reranker_retriever.RerankerRetriever>`.